0xarc-io/analytics-sdk/docs-site/docs/tracking/manual/disconnection.md

 - `attributes` **(object, optional)**
   - `account` **(string, optional)** - The disconnected account address.
 If not provided, the function will use the previously recorded account address.
-  - `chainId` **(string | number, optional)** - The chain ID from which the wallet was disconnected.
+  - `chainId` **(number | string, optional)** - The chain ID from which the wallet was disconnected.
 If not passed, the function will use the previously recorded chain ID.

 ---